How to Communicate: What Your Board Should Know and Do

 Why is effective communication so important to your association and your board?
 You want to avoid confusion in your association.
-When your residents aren’t hearing directly from you on a consistent basis, they will fill in the blanks on their own and that may mean that misleading, incomplete or just plain wrong information will circulate.
-Consistent and transparent communication is the solution.
+We all know that rumor is no way to manage any entity, and we also know that nature abhors a vacuum.
+When your residents aren’t hearing directly from your board on a consistent basis, they will fill in the blanks on their own and that may mean that misleading, incomplete or just plain wrong information will circulate.
+Transparent communication is the solution.

 Remember that old elementary school game of telephone and how the message changed from person to person?
 You want to avoid that at all costs, especially when it comes to important matters like your association budget!
 Clear messaging directly from the board avoids these issues.